What is a meniscal transplant?

 Who is a candidate for a meniscal transplant?

-It is typically indicated for younger patients who have underwent a total meniscectomy and have continued to have symptoms that are affecting their quality of life or ability to perform activities of daily living.
+It is typically indicated for younger patients who have undergone a total meniscectomy and continued to have symptoms that are affecting their quality of life or ability to perform the activities of daily living.
 These patients must fail to have an adequate improvement with non-operative management before a meniscus transplant can be recommended.
 Patients with extensive cartilage damage are also poor candidates for the procedure as there will be difficulty in placing the transplanted meniscus due to the reduced joint space associated with an arthritic joint.
-Other typical drawbacks and limitations from meniscal transplant are similar to transplants of other organs: there is always an inherent immunologic risk, risk of disease transmission, and limit in donor availability.
+Other typical drawbacks and limitations from meniscal transplant are similar to transplants of other organs: there is always an inherent immunologic risk, a limited risk of disease transmission, and limited donor availability.

 What are the surgical steps of a meniscal transplant?